 - If requested, electronically transfer RODS at the roadside.

-Electronic logbooks have been needed in the United States for the past year, and they will soon be required in Canada.
+Electronic logbooks have been mandated in the United States for the past year, and they will soon be required in Canada.
 The purpose of these e-logs is to relieve drivers of the burden of tracking HOS and replace it with an electronic system that improves accuracy and safety.

 ELD Rule Implementation